 4. Palazzo Fortuny: House-Museum of Mariano Fortuny

 Stylist, set designer, multifaceted and virtuous artist, Mariano Fortuny, attracted by the charm of Venice, purchased the palace towards the end of the 19th century.
-At the beginning of the 20th century, he began the recovery work on the building, electing it as a private residence and a place for artistic and scenic experiments.
-Here he designed and built the first model of the famous theatrical device called Dome, a lighting system that revolutionized the theater scene.
-But it is in fashion and fabrics that Fortuny expresses his highest creativity, he establishes a small textile laboratory in the building, which over time he transforms into an Atelier and subsequently into a factory, for the creation and printing of clothes and fabrics in silk and velvet.
-Here Fortuny creates Delphos, a pleated silk dress that makes him famous throughout the world.
+At the beginning of the 20th century, he began restoring the building, transforming it into a private residence and a space for artistic and scenographic experimentation.
+It was here that he conceived and built the first model of the famous theatrical device called the Cupola, a lighting and technical system that revolutionized the theatrical stage.

-Visiting the Palazzo Fortuny is an essential stop for fashion in Venice, entering its spaces you will be able to perceive the creative talent and energy that has characterized Fortuny's entire life in Venice.
-The Palace is a house-museum where the presence of the artist and his wife Henriette, his muse, is permeable.
+Today, visiting Palazzo Fortuny is an essential stop for fashion in Venice, and one of the must-see museums in the Serenissima: upon entering, you'll find a unique place, wherethe presence of the artist and his wife Henriette, his muse, is permeable.
 You will find antiques, paintings and clothes from the Fortuny collection scattered everywhere.
-The last room, the study of Mariano Fortuny, is a corner room illuminated by 3 Gothic windows, where there are 3 paintings by Fortuny, including a self-portrait.
-Palazzo Fortuny is in the San Marco district not far from Palazzo Mocenigo, to get there you will have to take Vaporetto Line 1 and get off at the Sant'Angelo stop.
+The last room, the study of Mariano, is a corner room illuminated by 3 Gothic windows, where there are 3 paintings by Fortuny, including a self-portrait.
+Palazzo Fortuny is in the San Marco district not far from Palazzo Mocenigo: to get there, you can take Vaporetto Line 1 and get off at the Sant'Angelo stop.

-The fourth stage of our journey to discover fashion in Venice and its surroundings stops in Stra, in an enchanted place.
+The fourth stage of our journey to discover fashion in Venice and its surroundings takes you in Stra, one of the most fashionable places in Veneto.
 We are between Padua and Venice, in Villa Foscarini, a 17th century building that tells the story of high-end footwear from 1947 to today.
 The Brenta Riviera is famous to produce the most spectacular and haute-couture shoes in the world and the Footwear Museum houses an original collection commissioned by Rossimoda, one of the companies that has marked the history of the footwear sector.

 1. Lace Museum in Burano